cdrischler/nuclear_saturation/README.md

 ## Cite this work

-Please use the following BibTex entry to cite our work:
+Please use the following BibTeX entry to cite our work:

 ```bibtex
 @manual{saturationGitHub,